adiso06/Feed-the-Frontlines-Georgia/README.md

-# README: Feed the Frontlines Georgia
+# Feed the Frontlines Georgia

 Welcome to the GitHub repository for Feed the Frontlines Georgia, a nonprofit organization dedicated to supporting healthcare workers and local restaurants during the COVID-19 pandemic.
 Founded in April 2020 by a group of University of Georgia graduates with aspirations in medicine, our mission rapidly expanded from a local initiative to a statewide effort.